gohugoio/hugo/docs/content/en/hosting-and-deployment/hosting-on-github.md

 ---
 title: Host on GitHub
 linktitle: Host on GitHub
-description: Deploy Hugo as a GitHub Pages project or personal/organizational site and automate the whole process with Github Action Workflow
+description: Deploy Hugo as a GitHub Pages project or personal/organizational site and automate the whole process with GitHub Action Workflow
 date: 2014-03-21
 publishdate: 2014-03-21
 categories: [hosting and deployment]